Snapouille/es-theme-Animatics-DX/README.md

 MUSIC add-on :

-    You can add a setlist of music to be played with the theme animations, just copy the ‘es-theme-Animatics-DX-Music’ directory which you can download here : https://github.com/Snapouille/es-theme-Animatics-DX-Music
+    You can add a setlist of music to be played with the theme animations !
+    Just copy the ‘es-theme-Animatics-DX-Music’ directory which you can download here : https://github.com/Snapouille/es-theme-Animatics-DX-Music